SSG-SolidStateGroup/Margatsni/README.md

   http://margatsni.xyz

-A web based tool, Margatnsi is being developed by SolidStateGroup as an Instagram Photo Downloading service.
+A web based tool used as an Instagram Photo Downloading service.

 ## Install Requirements for App
 	$ pip install -r requirements.txt